 - Red-winged fairy wrens in the tall Karri forest of biodiversity hotspot of south-west Australia (led by As.
 Prof. Lyanne Brouwer, Radboud University, ongoing since 2008)

-- Large multispecies dataset on European birds collected by citizen science schemes (e.g. Constant Effort Site or Breeding Bird Surveys schemes in the Netherlands and UK) or multi-population datasets on frequently studied species (e.g. great and blue tits across Europe collected by many colleagues).
+- Large multispecies dataset on birds collected by citizen science schemes (e.g. Constant Effort Site or Breeding Bird Surveys schemes) or multi-population datasets on frequently studied species (e.g. great and blue tits across the world collected by many colleagues).

 - Using artificial intelligence for automated phenotyping: can we distinguish boys from girls?
 (2020; funded by the Royal Netherlands Academy of Sciences).

 - Cumulative Human Impact of biRd Populations ( 2016-2022; funded by applied research council NWO-TTW, the Royal Air force, NAM gas mining company, BirdLife Netherlands & Deltares).
 Two PhD students, a postdoc and several technicians asses how different human actions accumulate to affect oystercatcher populations and what are the most efficient mitigation and conservation actions.